Supercritical Poincar\'e-Andronov-Hopf bifurcation in a mean field quantum laser equation: Linear quantum master equation

-In the case where the functions $\alpha \left( t \right) $ and $\beta \left( t \right) $, under consideration, converge to the points $\alpha_0 $ and $ \beta_0 $ as $ t \rightarrow + \infty$, we could see \eqref{eq:Laser1} as a perturbation of \eqref{eq:3.2g}.
-Since the current perturbation theory does not apply to \eqref{eq:8.4} --to the best of our knowledge--, we next establish a variation of constant formula for (\ref{eq:8.4}) by using techniques from functional analysis and stochastic processes.
-This develops the perturbation theory for Gorini-Kossakowski-Sudarshan-Lindblad quantum master equations, which is a newly arising theory (see, e.g., \cite{Li2014,Sinha2015}), in contrast to the well-developed perturbation theory for closed quantum systems.
+where $ \mathcal{L}_{\star}^h $ is given by (\ref{eq:3.21}).
+Thus, we see (\ref{eq:AuxiliarGKSL}) as a perturbation of (\ref{eq:3.2g}) in case the functions $\alpha \left( t \right) $ and $\beta \left( t \right) $ converge to the points $\alpha_0 $ and $ \beta_0 $ as $ t \rightarrow + \infty$.
+Since the current perturbation theory does not apply to \eqref{eq:AuxiliarGKSLr} --to the best of our knowledge--, we next develop mathematical perturbation methods for (\ref{eq:AuxiliarGKSLr}), and so for (\ref{eq:Laser1}).
+First, we establish a variation of constant formula for (\ref{eq:AuxiliarGKSLr}) by using techniques from functional analysis and stochastic processes.